AcademySoftwareFoundation/OpenColorIO/docs/introduction.rst

 ============

 OpenColorIO (OCIO) is a complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation.
-As such, OCIO helps enforce a color management methodology that is required for the high fidelity color imaging in modern computer graphics.
+OCIO provides a straightforward and consistent user experience across all supporting applications while allowing for sophisticated back-end configuration options suitable for high-end production usage .
+Assuch, OCIO helps enforce a color management methodology that is required for the high fidelity color imaging in modern computer graphics.
 This section introduces those concepts and general workflow practices.
 Additional information can be found in Jeremy Selan's Cinematic Color `document <http://cinematiccolor.org/>`_.